sudarshan-narayanan-we45/AWS-Security-Training/cloudwatch_alerts/README.md

 ## AWS Cloudwatch Alarms

->Using Amazon Cloudwatch Alarms feature allows you to watch CloudWatch metrics and to receive notifications when the metrics fall outside of the levels (high or low thresholds) that you configure.
-You can attach multiple Alarms to each metric and each one can have multiple actions.
+> Amazon Cloudwatch Alarms allows you to watch CloudWatch metrics and receive notifications when the metrics fall outside of the threshold configured (high or low).
+You can attach multiple Alarms to each metric that can have multiple actions.

 ##### Step 1: